hcilab/wams/DESIGN.md

 The RequestHandler provides a layer of abstraction between the server and the request handling library and its configuration.

+### Server

+The Server is responsible for establishing the server and gatekeeping incoming connections.
+Currently it also handles message distribution when it is necessary to send messages to the namespace.

-### WamsServer
+### Wams

-The WamsServer is the API endpoint that user code will interact with.
-It also maintains the server.
-Seeing this in writing, I'm thinking I should provide another layer of abstraction between the server and the API endpoint...
+This module defines the API endpoint.
+In practice, this means it is a thin wrapper around the Server class which exposes only that functionality of the Server which should be available to the end user.